Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

     1. Reads user-specified inputs from Step 1
     2. Sets up the folder structure used by other scripts in this version
     3. Reprojects the zone and HUC polygons as needed to ensure spatial consistency
-    4. Calculates the mean value for each zone in the zone shapefile (broken up by section)
+    4. Calculates the mean value for each zone in the zone shapefile (sectioned by HUC6 into file sizes that will not crash Arc)
     5. Joins all of the sections and elminiates duplicate features
-    6. Adds -9999 values for zones that are not assigned any value
+    6. Adds -9999 values for zones that are not assigned any value to account for all buffers in original shapefile
     7. Calculates the areas for the buffer polygons in the shapefile
-    8. Outputs the specified spatial statistic for all of the buffers as `.dbf` tables in the `\gisTables` folder in the run-specific versions folder (e.g. `zonalStatistics\versions\riparianBuffers\gisTables\forest_50ft.dbf`).
+    8. Outputs the specified spatial statistic for all of the buffers as `.dbf` tables in the `\gisTables` folder in the run-specific versions folder (e.g. `zonalStatistics\versions\riparianBuffers\gisTables\forest_50ft.dbf`)
     9. Outputs the polygon areas as a `.dbf` file.

   Example output: